 The inspection and sampling methods are much more intrusive, with complete access to all areas of the site required by the surveyor.

-Other factors that affect the asbestos survey cost
+Other factors that affect asbestos survey cost

 Aside from the type of survey itself, there are other variables that can have an impact on the cost of your asbestos survey.